rafaelrubbioli/fileapi/README.md

 ## Usage
 ### Upload
-To upload files use form-files as shown
+To upload files use form-files as shown.
+New files uploaded to the same path as an existing file of the same user will replace them.
 ```
 curl -X POST -i https://rubbioli.com/fileapi/graphql \
 -F operations='{"query":"mutation($file: Upload!) {  upload(input:{ file: $file   user: 1    path: \"nginx/test/\"  }){    id  }}","variables": { "file": null } }' \